Abortion law in the United States by state: Utah

 Abortion is de facto legal in Utah up to 18 weeks of pregnancy.
 A near-total trigger ban was passed by the state legislature in 2020; however, this law is being challenged in court by Planned Parenthood of Utah on the grounds that it violates the state constitution, which establishes a right to gender equality and a right to determine family composition.
 The law was enjoined from going into effect by a state trial court while the challenge to it was being heard, and the Utah Supreme Court upheld that injunction in 2024.

 Parental consent is required for minors under the age of 18.

-The currently enjoined abortion ban includes exceptions if the pregnant person's life is at risk, as well as in cases of lethal fetal abnormalities, severe brain abnormalities, rape, or incest.
+The currently enjoined abortion ban includes exceptions if the pregnant woman's life is at risk, as well as in cases of lethal fetal abnormalities, severe brain abnormalities, rape, or incest.
 It is a second-degree felony to perform illegal abortions under the law, punishable by 1 to 15 years in prison, and a maximum possible fine of $10,000.